valory-xyz/open-autonomy/docs/abci.md

-follows the client-server paradigm: the ABCI application (the server) listens for requests coming from the consensus node (the client), which sends requests to the ABCI application for different purposes, e.g. check whether a transaction is valid and therefore if it can be added to the transaction pool, to notify the app that a block has been validated, or to get information from the
+follows the client-server paradigm: the ABCI application (the server) listens for requests coming from the consensus node (the client), which sends requests to the ABCI application for different purposes, e.g., check whether a transaction is valid and therefore if it can be added to the transaction pool, to notify the app that a block has been validated, or to get information from the